learnlatex/learnlatex.github.io/en/help.md

 ## Choosing how to display the output

-If you use the LaTeX online system, then the PDF output from running an example is shown using [PDF.js](https://mozilla.github.io/pdf.js/) by default.
+If you use the TeXLive.net system, then the PDF output from running an example is shown using [PDF.js](https://mozilla.github.io/pdf.js/) by default.
 This provides consistent behavior over the widest range of browsers.